ryanwestby/ryanwestby.github.io/_posts/2019-03-28-8-more-books-i-read-2018.md

 ---
-title: Book Review - 8 More Books I Read in 2018 and Loved
+title: "[Book Review] 8 More Books I Read in 2018 and Loved"
 layout: post
 date: 2019-03-28 06:00
 headerImage: false